How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 GOAL #1 – EXTREME FAT LOSS

 If you have a lot to lose (> 25% bf for men or >32% bf for ladies) and extreme fat loss is your number one priority, you can aim for losing 2 lbs per week.
 Nobody should ever try to lose more than 2 lbs per week.
-More than that you are most likely in starvation mode, losing water weight or muscle mass, even in cases of extreme obesity.
+More than that and you are most likely in starvation mode, losing water weight or muscle mass, even in cases of extreme obesity.

 Based on a 3500 cal/lb of fat estimate, 2 lbs of fat is 7000 calories, so if you want to lose 2 lbs/week you need a 1000 calorie per day deficit.